theasynch/DRAVYA/README.md

-# 🎙️ DRAVYA - Voice Emotion Analyzer
+# 🎙️ DRAVYA - Real-Time Voice Emotion Analyzer

 ## 📜 Description

-**DRAVYA** is a **Voice Emotion Analyzer** that processes audio recordings and determines the emotional tone present in the speech.
-It utilizes **SpeechBrain**, a state-of-the-art deep learning library for speech processing, to extract emotions from voice signals.
-This tool is useful for applications like sentiment analysis, AI-driven customer support, and emotional intelligence research.
+**DRAVYA** is a **Real-Time Voice Emotion Analyzer** that processes live speech, transcribes it using OpenAI's **Whisper** model, and determines the emotional tone using **SpeechBrain**.
+It operates in real-time, automatically detecting speech and stopping when silence is detected, making it ideal for AI-driven sentiment analysis, conversational AI, and human-computer interaction.

 ## 🚀 Features

-- **Speech-to-Emotion Analysis**: Identifies emotions in voice recordings.
+- **Live Speech-to-Emotion Analysis**: Detects and analyzes speech in real-time.
-- **Deep Learning Integration**: Uses a **pre-trained SpeechBrain model** for emotion detection.
+- **Whisper-Based Transcription**: Converts spoken words into accurate text.
-- **Automated Processing**: Accepts an audio file, extracts features, and predicts the emotional state.
+- **Emotion Detection with SpeechBrain**: Identifies emotions like *neutral, happy, sad, angry, fearful, and surprised*.
-- **Multi-Emotion Classification**: Supports emotions such as *neutral, happy, sad, angry, fearful, and surprised*.
+- **Automated Silence Detection**: Stops recording after 3 seconds of silence.
-- **Command-Line Interface**: Simple CLI-based interaction for easy execution.
+- **Fully Automated Processing**: No need to manually record or upload files.

 ## ⚙️ Installation